-Then, install it on your Chromebook and simply run it.
+Then, install it on your Chromebook.
+After it’s installed, run it.

-It’ll then give you a nice summary after it troubleshoots your WiFi connection.
+It’ll then give you a nice summary after it troubleshoots your Internet connection.
 From this summary, you can see what’s causing the error and how to fix it.

-This tool is handy if you’re connection is unstable or keeps dropping.
+This tool is handy if your Internet connection is unstable or keeps dropping.
 Try it out.

 Are you getting a “Chromebook Wifi is out of range” error?